8 Fast Solutions to Get Rid of Ants in a Beehive (For GOOD!)

 Ants are slaves to friction, just like we are.
 If there’s no friction, they can’t move.

+Some people spread Vaseline on the hive stand, while others use grease.
 Others can wrap it with cling film and spray the surface with a lubricant.

 There are even commercial products that are geared toward creating a slippery surface that keeps ants away.